 When to prune a rhododendron?

-• For flower pruning, intervene when they have faded, in late May or June-July for later varieties, as the underlying buds become larger as the weeks pass.
+• For flower pruning, intervene when they have faded, in late May or June-July for later varieties, as the underlying buds become larger as the weeks go by.

-• For branch pruning, on mature rhododendrons or specimens with poorly positioned branches, proceed around May or June, just after flowering.
+• For branch pruning, on older rhododendrons or specimens with poorly positioned branches, proceed around May or June, just after flowering.

 pruning old rhododendron